 P: Presence, permission

 It emerges when we feel our needs aren’t met.
 So a good place to start is by giving each person space to name her needs, desires, hopes and dreams for the relationship.

-Rather, love is about each person wanting the other person to have her needs met! (and also, of course, wanting her own needs to be met – but not at the other’s expense.)
+Rather, love is about each person wanting the other person to have her needs met.
+And also, wanting her own needs to be met, but not at the other’s expense.

 Sometimes our partners are different from how we might have wished them to be.
 Part of the challenge of intimacy is reminding ourselves that relationships are not about being with “the perfect person,” but with another human being who, like us, is imperfect — and imperfect for us — and yet choosing to love her, and allow her to love us, anyway.

 Space for our own feelings to come up.
 Space for her feelings, too.
 Space for her to be whoever she is.
 Even space for us to conceivably realize that we’re not compatible as partners.
-(But the more space we allow each other, the easier it is for us to be together, even when there are significant differences.)
+But the more space we allow each other, the easier it is for us to be together, even when there are significant differences.

 We’re not thinking about who we’d rather be with, or emotionally exiting.
 We’re staying there, even when it’s scary or painful.
-And “permission” means we give ourselves – and our girlfriends – to be who and as we are.
+And “permission” means we give ourselves, and our girlfriends, a chance to be who they are.